 Use these two keys in the Mailster Amazon SES plugin.

 Moving Out of the Amazon SES Sandbox (request production access)

 Amazon SES has a very strict fraud and abuse prevention system.
 In order to send to unverified email addresses (which are all your subscribers) you have to fill out this form and wait for the approval.

 Create your SMTP Credentials (optional)

 The next step is optional and only needed if you like to send via SMTP API.
 Better and mostly faster is using the WEB API.

 Go to create your SMTP credentials which you can do on the “SMTP Settings” tab:

 You will now get the SMTP credentials you can use in the plugin.

-Amazon SES has most likely the most complex registration required but at the end the provide a solid solution for sending mails.
+Amazon SES has most likely the most complex registration required but in the end they provide a solid solution for sending emails.